repope/run_analysis.R/Codebook.md

 See [the HAR site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) for details of the source datasets.

 ## Summary
-The script creates two datasets, acc_gyro and acc_gyro_means_by_activty_subject, using data fro the UCI HAR dataset of acceleration and gyroscope measurements.
-Both datasets contain the 66 variables listed below. acc_gyro shows the original measurements and acc_gyro_means_by_activity_subject calculates the mean of each variable, grouped by both activity and subject.
+The script creates two datasets, acc_gyro and means_by_activty_subject, using data fro the UCI HAR dataset of acceleration and gyroscope measurements. acc_gyro contains the 66 variables listed below and means_by_activity melts them into a summary dataset showing their average by activity and subject.
 See [the notebook](codebook.nb.html) for output of the script.

 ## run_analysis.R
 This script uses the following datasets